The pinnacle of eventing in the Midwest!

 Celebrate 50 Years of Eventing with us!!

 Comparable to a human triathlon, Eventing is an exciting spectator sport and one of the three Olympic equestrian disciplines.
-With a long history of almost five decades FRVPC Horse Trials gives riders an opportunity to ride in qualifying competition for National and International Team opportunities.
+With a long history of fifty years FRVPC Horse Trials gives riders an opportunity to ride in qualifying competition for National and International Team opportunities.

 The Olympic Sport of Eventing